raccoondev85/cordova-plugin-kakao-sdk/README.md

 Kakao Cordova SDK Plugin (카카오 코르도바 SDK 플러그인)

 Version is updated to 3.0.0
+  - cordova-android compatibility between 6.4.0 and ^7.0.0 fixed
   - android SDK version changed from 1.12.0 to 1.16.0 (Google Play warning: Your app contains a Cross-App Scripting Vulnerability issue fixed)
   - ios SDK version changed from 1.9.0 to 1.11.1
   - new functions added  updateScopes(targetScopes: any), checkScopeStatus(targetScopes: any), requestSendMemo(builder: any), addPlusFriend(params: any), chatPlusFriend(params: any), chatPlusFriendUrl(params: any)